stebet/Stebet.SignalR.NATS/README.md

 ## Running Load Tests
 There are also load tests included in the solution.
 To run them, follow these steps:
 1. Make sure you are in the root directory of the repository
-2. Publish the solution by running `dotnet publish -c Release`.
+2. Publish the solution by running `dotnet publish -c Release --os linux -t:PublishContainer`.
 3. Start the docker compose file by running `docker compose -f .\docker-compose-nats.yml -p signalr-nats up -d`.
     * Note: There is also a Docker Compose file to start the Redis backplane for comparison purposes.
 You can start it by running `docker compose -f .\docker-compose-redis.yml -p signalr-redis up -d`.
 4. Run the performance tests by running `dotnet run -c Release --project .\perf\Stebet.SignalR.NATS.LoadTest\Stebet.SignalR.NATS.LoadTest.csproj`.